-Notes Receivable From Participants (Loans)-Participants may apply for loans from their accounts.
+Notes Receivable From Participants (loans) -Participants may apply for loans from their accounts.
 There are two types of Plan loans: general purpose and residential.
 General purpose loans can be obtained for any purpose, with a repayment period from 1 to 5 years.
 Residential loans can be obtained for the purpose of purchasing a primary residence, with a repayment period from 1 to 15 years.
 Participant loans may only be taken from participant contributions and attributable earnings.
 The minimum loan amount is \$1,000 and the maximum loan amount is \$50,000.
 A \$50 fee is deducted from the proceeds of the loan.
-During the twelve months ending December 31, 2017 and 2016, loan fees of \$13,923,000 and \$13,844,400 respectively were used to offset administrative expenses.
+During the twelve month period ended December 31, 2018 and 2017, loan fees of \$13,619,000 and \$13,923,000, respectively were used to offset administrative expenses.